plumier/examples/readme.md

 * [query-parser-mongoose](02-controller/query-parser-mongoose) contains example on how to use Query Parser helper to parse request query string into Mongoose Query.

-* [query-parser-typeorm](02-controller/query-parser-typeorm) contains example on how to use Query Parser helper to parse request query string into Mongoose Query.
+* [query-parser-typeorm](02-controller/query-parser-typeorm) contains example on how to use Query Parser helper to parse request query string into TypeORM Query.

 ### Data Access